Slowly wandering my way everywhere

 ‘Just around the river bend…’

-Throughout the remainder of the boat ride, we saw a wide variety of other flora and fauna including turtles, birds, monkeys, and even a wild sloth.
+Throughout the remainder of the boat ride, I saw a wide variety of other flora and fauna including turtles, birds, monkeys, and even a wild sloth.
 The rainforest was beautiful and I definitely had a few Pocahontas moments where “Just Around the River Bend” ran through my head.
 It was really peaceful with only the occasional calls of birds and monkeys breaking the quiet as we glided atop the water.

 Go!

 If you ever find yourself in the southeastern part of Costa Rica, I highly recommend you make a stop at the Sloth Sanctuary of Costa Rica.
 The guides seemed very knowledgeable, the lowland rainforest was lush and gorgeous, and the sloths were utterly adorable.
-Again, I cannot recommend this experience enough, it was one of the highlights of our trip.
+Again, I cannot recommend this experience enough, it was one of the highlights of my trip.

 Subscribe today to make sure you’re not missing new posts!